palcisto/g2i-code-challenge/README.md

 ### Routing

 Reach Router provides a simple API that is easy to use yet offers more advanced features for solving more complex routing problems as your application grows in complexity, while making accessibility a top priority.
-Additionally, it's API is pretty similar to the much anticipated feature release of React Router 5.x, which combines the best features of React Router and Reach Router.
+Additionally, it's API is pretty similar to the much anticipated future release of React Router 5.x, which combines the best features of React Router and Reach Router.

 ### Styling / Design System